is-leeroy-jenkins/Baby/Docs/Configuration.md

-# How to customize BudgetBrowser
+# How to customize Baby

 Options:
 ### Branding